 Here you can see a selection of my work drawn from recent drama productions.
-I feel so fortunate to have worked on some magnificent material across the spectrum of genres.
+I feel fortunate to have worked with so many talented writers and directors across the spectrum of genres.

 This was a huge privilege to be involved with.
 A rich story with complex and varied characters, set in a critical time in American history.
 I had a wonderful time creating the tone for this journey into the unexpected for the James Franco character.